luisflores09/2nd-language-learning-journal/README.md

 ## Overall Objectives for learning:

 By the end of the first two weeks.
-I will have developed my skill in:
+I will have developed my skills in:

 [//]: # (The example\(s\) below should be specifics of the content that you plan on covering over the course of the 2 week learning period.
 Additionally, they should be based directly on feedback from your manager.)